sag-stack/BodyTracking/README.md

-# Portable Real-Time Human Tracking Using iPad Lidar and ARKit
+# Portable Real-Time Body Tracking Using iPad Lidar and ARKit